Day 1 – Bucharest, “Small Paris” of Eastern Europe

 Breakfast at the hotel and departure to the Bicaz Gorges.
 Stop in Piatra Neamt, a famous ski resort that preserves a beautiful citadel founded at the time of Stephen the Great, in the fifteenth century and an 18th century synagogue.
 The city has a wonderful geographical position being surrounded by mountains that guard beautiful lush vegetation.
 Then we will head towards the Bicaz Gorges and then admire a breathtaking landscape.
 The Bicaz gorges are crossed by a road flanked by a stream and constitute a landscape of strong emotional impact with thrilling cliffs.
 Along the gorges there is a market with typical handicrafts and souvenirs that make the attraction even more lively.

-Lunch in a restaurant and visit of the Red Lake, a natural barrier lake, which was formed following the landslide of a part of a mountain, in fact the trunks of the trees are still present in the lake and this gives a particularly evocative atmosphere.
+Visit of the Red Lake, a natural barrier lake, which was formed following the landslide of a part of a mountain, in fact the trunks of the trees are still present in the lake and this gives a particularly evocative atmosphere.
 The place is interesting especially for the legends that were born and have spread in reference to the name of the lake.
 During the visit you will become aware of these legends.
 You then continue through a scenic road that offers a spectacular view of the Carpathian chain to get to Miercurea Ciuc.
 This area is also called the Siberia of Romania for the low temperatures and the landscape that characterize this area.
-Visit of the Miko Fortress, built by the Sicilians of Hungary where there will also be a wine tasting in a typical medieval setting.
-Dinner in a restaurant with traditional evening and wine included in a typical restaurant.
-Overnight at Hotel Fenyo 3 * in Miercurea Ciuc.
+Overnight at Hotel Fenyo 3 * in Miercurea Ciuc or Hotel O3one 4* in Tusnad.

 Day 6 – Miercurea Ciuc – Brasov – Bran – Sinaia (180 km)